Last Updated: February 2nd, 2024 by Eunice

-- The D-backs Kid’s Club is the Arizona Diamondbacks’ way of rewarding our younger fans for supporting the team.
+- The D-backs Kid’s Club is the Arizona Diamondbacks’ way of rewarding younger fans for supporting the team.
 As a member, kids earn points for coming to D-backs games.
 As points add up, members will receive various rewards throughout the season.
-All children age 3-15 can enroll, with their parent’s permission, during any D-backs home game at the D-backs Kid’s Club headquarters located in the Sandlot near section 332.
+All children age 3-15 can enroll, with their parent’s permission, during any D-backs home game at the D-backs Kid’s Club headquarters located in the Sandlot near Section 332.

 - After Sunday home games, kids 3-15 years of age have the opportunity to “Run the Bases.”
-At the beginning of the ninth inning, kids and their families may line up on the east ramp across from sections 111, 203 and 304.
+At the beginning of the ninth inning, kids and their families may line up on the east ramp across from Sections 111, 203, and 304.

 - The Sandlot is a family-focused destination that promotes a healthy and active lifestyle with a variety of fun and exciting activities for fans of all ages.
 Located on the Upper Concourse in left field (northwest corner past Section 332).
-It features a wiffle ball field, music stage, and playground.
+It features a wiffle ball field, a music stage, and a playground.
 Info courtesy of Dbacks site.

 - On most Sundays, kids ages 4 to 14 are invited onto the field after the game to run the bases just like a professional ballplayer.
 No reservations are necessary; just line up on the Hank Aaron Ramp at the end of the game.
-If you join the Kids Club, you can gain VIP Access for Kids Run the Bases.
+If you join the Kids Club, you can gain VIP Access to Kids Run the Bases.
 Visit braves.com/kids for more information on how to join.

 - Fold-up strollers should be stored under your seat during the game.
-If you have a stroller that does not fold-up, please check it at Guest Relations located at Aisle 146 on the Field Level, or at Aisles 420 or 435 on the Upper Level.
+If you have a stroller that does not fold up, please check it at Guest Relations located at Aisle 146 on the Field Level, or at Aisles 420 or 435 on the Upper Level.

 - Kids 2 and under can enter without a ticket, assuming they sit on someone’s lap.

-- Seat ID Bands are available to all fans at any of the Fan Assistance Centers or at the Concierge Desk on the Club Level.
+- Seat ID Bands are available to all fans at any of the Fan Assistance Centers or the Concierge Desk on the Club Level.
 ID Bands are especially helpful for children who may be separated from their group while at the ballpark.

-- The Kids Corner is located near Gate C and features entertainment for younger fans, including a moon bounce, speed pitch, climb and play area, a batting cage, larger-than-life Oriole Bird bobbleheads and much more!
+- The Kids Corner is located near Gate C and features entertainment for younger fans, including a moon bounce, speed pitch, climb and play area, a batting cage, larger-than-life Oriole Bird bobbleheads, and much more!
 Info courtesy of Orioles’ website.

-Boston Red Sox
+Boston Red Sox – Fenway Park

 - If you lose a child in the ballpark please contact the nearest Security staff member or go to one of the Customer Service Booths located at Gate D, Gate E, and the Big Concourse.